HOMME FC

 What inspired you to start Homme FC?
 Tell us about how it started and what it is now.

-I loved playing with those teams, but I ultimately didn’t feel it was my space, not that it has to be.
-I had this joke that there were 3 trans people in that team (myself included), and me and this butch trans girl would find each other at the pub after every session and gossip over our love lives.
-I think trans people naturally have that kinship with each other, so why not make something just for us.
+I loved playing with those teams, but I ultimately didn’t feel it was my space.
+I had this joke that there were 3 trans people in that team (myself included), and and this butch trans girl would find each other at the pub after every session and gossip over our love lives.
+I think trans people naturally have that kinship with each other, so why not make something just for us?

 As an artist, how do you see the connection between football and art?
 Do you bring your artistic practice into the way you organize the team or envision Homme FC’s presence?

 I don’t know if I would go as far as to say it’s a socially engaged practice, but it definitely came at a time when I wanted to do something more collaborative.
-It’s something I do because I wanted something else to love, to put effort and time in - and I also love being around people.
+It’s something I do because I want another project to put time and effort into.
+I also love being around people.
 As a painter, you’re working yourself to the bone, by yourself most of the time.

-There’s an aliveness to football, specifically the relationship between the spectator and the ‘performer’, that mirrors the transformative experience of looking at art.
+There’s an aliveness to football, specifically the relationship between the spectator (the audience) and the ‘performing object’ (the player), that mirrors the transformative experience of looking at art.
 Football, being the most famous and culturally relevant sport in the world, has actually captured the interests of many artists.
+Eddie Peake’s ‘Touch’ explored masculinity, Tino Sehgal and Juan Mata collaborated on a performance called ‘This Entry’, Miguel Calderón’s fictionalised film ‘México vs Brazil’ looks at football and its role in the construction of national identity.

-It’s a football team, but this is also a jumping-off point, and the possibilities are endless.
-I saw what my friends did with Athene Club and Muslim Sisterhood, how they evolved and changed but kept the mission at the heart.
+It’s a football team, but this is also a jumping-off point.
+The possibilities are endless.
+I saw what my friends did with Athene Club and Muslim Sisterhood, how they evolved into other things but kept the mission at the heart.
+I was calling my friend Zeinab [Saleh] the other day, who was giving me some advice, and she said that Muslim Sisterhood started off as a photo series - but now it’s an agency, they do workshops and programming etc.

 When you’re coming out, you’re trying to figure out how to be a boy - what feels exciting and right for you, the things you find sexy and want to emulate, what you don’t.
-There’s an aspect of this where I’ve built up skills in drawing and image making.
+There’s an aspect of this where I’ve built up skills in drawing and image making that I can use.
+I wanted to make cool stuff for transmascs that I haven’t seen before.
+I have a constant flow of ideas: for animations, posters, and campaigns.
+It’s about building something in our imagination.

 You mention the desire for kinship among transmasculine and butch-identifying people.
 How have you seen that play out on and off the field?

-I think my dream is to eventually do events and actually fundraise for people and to begin to help people in material ways if they need that help.
-I want to start putting people on too, like, if you wanna DJ, do a reading, a workshop or design something, let us help you do that.
+I think my dream is to eventually do events and actually fundraise for people.
+Begin to help people in material ways if they need that help.
+I want to start putting people on too, like, if you wanna DJ, do a reading, a workshop, or design a poster, let’s help you do that.

 How do people get involved?